ebaauw/homebridge-hue/README.md

 Type _command_ `-h` to see help for the command.

 ### Installation
-The homebridge-hue plugin obviously needs homebridge, which, in turn needs Node.js.
+The homebridge-hue plugin obviously needs Homebridge, which, in turn needs Node.js.
 I've followed these steps to set it up on my macOS server:

 - Install the latest v10 LTS version of Node.js.
 On a Raspberry Pi, use the 10.x [Debian package](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions).
 On other platforms, download and run the [10.x.x LTS](https://nodejs.org) installer.
 These installations include the `npm` package manager;
 - On macOS, make sure `/usr/local/bin` is in your `$PATH`, as `node`, `npm`, and, later, `homebridge` install there.
 On a Raspberry Pi, these install to `/usr/bin`;